apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 <br>

-### Hardware and Software needed
+### Prerequisites
+Ensure that you have met the following prerequisites before continuing with this tutorial:

-* Arduino Primo
+* Have an Arduino Primo
-* Laptop running Mac OS
+* Have Internet connectivity to fetch remote Mynewt components.
-* A micro USB 2.0 cable to power the Arduino primo board
+* Have a Micro-USB cable to connect the board and the computer.
-* It is assumed you have already installed newt tool.
-* It is assumed you already installed native tools as described [here](../get_started/native_tools.md)
+* Have a computer to build a Mynewt application and connect to your board over USB.
+* Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
+* Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
+* Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.
 * Debugger - choose one of the two options below.
 Option 1 requires additional hardware but very easy to set up.
 Option 2 is free software install but not as simple as Option 1.

 <br>